exakat/php-dictionary/dictionary/hash.ini.rst

 + a general computer science concept, that transforms data into another value
 + a general computer science concept, that turns a string into another fixed-sized string, in a way that is difficult to revert.
 It is also called a digest.
 + a synonym for arrays with arbitrary keys, also known as map or associative array
++ a character to start a one line comment: ``#``

 Hash allows direct or incremental processing of arbitrary length messages using a variety of hashing algorithms.

-While the extension 'hash' only process hashes, there are other extensions which offer these features : openssl, sodium and password hashing.
+While the extension ``hash`` only process hashes, there are other extensions which offer these features : openssl, sodium and password hashing.
 Mhash and mcrypt are older PHP extensions, which are now discontinued.

 .. code-block:: php